MichiBerger/MichiBerger/README.md

 # Hello my name is Michi!

-I´m a Web Developement student at neuefische GmbH.
+I´m a Web Developement student at neuefische GmbH and currently living in Munich, Germany.

 **Technical Skills:**
 * HTML5 & CSS3